100% Free Consultation (225) 412-6348

 Industrial injuries also include health problems caused by exposure to harmful chemicals, gases, or materials like asbestos.
 Arnold & Itkin works to defend workers and families who have wrongfully lost a loved one to the neglect and oversight of plant managers, employers, and corporate leadership.
 Our goal is to bring our clients restitution for the pain and suffering they have experienced from preventable industrial accidents in Louisiana and nationwide.

-Because of their inherent involvement with hazardous chemicals and heavy machinery, plants and refineries are some of the most dangerous places to work in the country.
+Because of their inherent involvement with hazardous chemicals and heavy machinery, plants and other industrial worksites are some of the most dangerous places to work in the country.
 When an accident occurs at one of these facilities, it is usually a catastrophically destructive one.

 Some of these injuries and consequences can include: